TrueNAS Scale / Proxmox / iSCSI Primer

 Proxmox VE Storage Reference

 Most of the rest of this article is a mashup of all the technical information I found on this journey.
-There is a lot of publicablly available information on the internet and the goal of this article is to document as much as possible about running your own TrueNAS Scale using Proxmox and iSCSI.
-I’m particularly thankful to the Proxmox Forum and @thegrandwazoo for the information I found provided by those avenues.
+There is a lot of publicly available information on the Internet and the goal of this article is to document as much as possible about running your own TrueNAS Scale using Proxmox and iSCSI.
+I’m particularly thankful to the Proxmox forum and @thegrandwazoo for the information I found provided by those avenues.

 A big shoutout to NAS Compares as well.
 These guys are incredible and they have every conceivable Youtube video about NAS stuff when you start Googling.
 They have free / donation based user-friendly “Contact Us” line as well, and twice I sent them personal questions in my quest and twice I got great replies.
-It’s just their information is overwhelming and I think it’s mostly aimed at mainstream.
-My specific user case seemed to narrow for their information.
+I also donated to their cause.
+It’s just their information was a bit overwhelming and I think it’s mostly aimed at the mainstream.
+My specific user case seemed too narrow for the information they supplied.
 Also their pages are so text heavy, for example this one:

 https://nascompares.com/tag/synology-vs-qnap/